epam/ketcher/documentation/help.md

 To draw/edit reactions you can:

-- draw reagents and products as described above;
+- draw reagents and products as described above
 - use options of the _Reaction Arrow Tool_ <img src = images/34_reacarrow_icon.png width = "42" /> to draw an
   arrow.
 Select the arrow needed from the list <img src = images/35_reacarrows_menu.png height = "42" />
 - draw pluses in the reaction equation using the _Reaction Plus Tool_ <img src = images/38_reactplus_icon.png width = "42" />